SmokinCaterpillar/pypet/doc/source/tutorial.rst

 behave like a particular single run.
 Thus, all explored parameter's values will be set to the corresponding values of one particular run.

-To restore everythin back to normal simply call :func:`~pypet.trajectory.Trajectory.f_restore_default`.
+To restore everything back to normal simply call :func:`~pypet.trajectory.Trajectory.f_restore_default`.

 This concludes our small tutorial.
 If you are interested in more advance concepts